 2) You don't have to study

-Probably the biggest misconception about Open Book exams is that there is no need to study anything.
-However, you should study just as you would for any other exam.
+Probably the biggest misconception about open-book exams is that there is no need to study.
+You should study just as you would for any other exam.
 Having books and notes to refer to might mean you don't have to memorise as much information, but you still need to be able to apply it effectively.

 This means you must fully understand and be familiar with the content and materials of your course so you can find and use the appropriate information.
-In Open Book exams, you need to quickly find the relevant information in the resources you have.
-If you don't study you won't be able to–you won't know where it is.
+In open-book exams, you need to quickly find the relevant information in the resources you have.
+If you don't study, you won't know where to find the information.

 3) You can just copy straight from the book!

 You can't copy chunks of text directly from textbooks or notes.
 This is plagiarism.
 In open-book exams, the resource materials are made available to you, so you are expected to do more than just reproduce them.
 You must be able to find, interpret and apply the information in your sources to the exam questions.
 You usually need to reference as well, just as you would for any other assignment.